-Tragic outcome in Santiago de Cuba: Body of young man who disappeared at sea recovered
+Tragic outcome in Santiago de Cuba: Body of young man missing at sea recovered

 The body of Daniel Vargas Cedeño, 23 years old, has been recovered.